agusvelaz/agusvelaz/README.md

 - 👋 Hi, I’m @agusvelaz
 - 👀 I am looking for my first work experience in the IT field, while I continue to learn and training me.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Git, Pytho
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Git, Pytho, although my motivation for improve and expand my knowledge has no limits!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...